Azmodey/ch_dba_scripts/README.md

 - Settings that have been changed from its default values;
 - Settings profiles.
 Properties of configured setting profiles;
 - Settings profile elements.
 Content of the settings profile;
-- Error codes with the number of times they have been triggered
+- Error codes with the number of times they have been triggered.

 Users, roles, profiles, quotas, grants:
 - Users;